Libraries service updates

 - quarantining all returned stock for 72 hours before it is made available again to the public

-- controlling the number of people who can enter each library
+- limiting the number of people who can enter each library

 - asking every customer to sanitise their hands before entering